 Outside of this, however, she continues to support a number of artists and organisations to ensure they continue offering real, life changing opportunities to young people in and around the East Midlands and takes on any opportunity to enjoy her first love; dance.
 To date this has included supporting artists such as De-Napoli Clarke on his Arts Council England funded ‘The DANCIVAL’ in Leeds and Lewis Hunter and his award winning carnival arts troupe ‘Inspire Urself’ in Nottingham.
 Tara is also on the advisory board of Baby People; a social enterprise company that uses art and culture to promote community development and support the needs of the most deprived in our communities.

-For as long as she can remember, Tara has been interested in and passionate about all areas of equality, diversity and inclusion; particularly representation and unconscious bias.
+For as long as she can remember, Tara has been passionate about all areas of equality, diversity and inclusion; particularly representation and unconscious bias.
 She has spent a great deal of time researching and discussing these topics and continues to do so today both professionally and personally.

-Over the years Tara has been lucky to receive mentoring and support from leaders in the arts and culture sector such as; Pawlet Brookes, Chief Executive and Artistic Director of Serendipity; Donna Fox, Chief Executive of EMCCAN; Hannah Fox, Project Director of Derby Silk Mill, to name just a few.
+Over the years Tara has been lucky to receive mentoring and support from leaders in the arts and culture sector such as; Pawlet Brookes, Chief Executive and Artistic Director of Serendipity; Hannah Fox, Project Director of Derby Silk Mill and Jenny Williams, Executive Producer and Founder of Take the Space, to name just a few.
 It’s thanks to people like this that she is able to continue pursuing her passion in the sector.

 Interested in finding out more about Tara’s journey in to the arts?
 Check out one of her posts ‘What does it mean to realise you’re ‘other’? here